peterphan1101/Artificial_Intelligence_Projects/README.md

 ## Overview

-Financial Advisor application is a Large Language Model (LLM) based personal financial advising application that leverages the cutting-edge capabilities of LLMs such as Natural Langugage Understanding (NLU), Natural Langugage Processing (NLP) and Generation (GenAI).
-It digests and understands copious amount of freely available and proprietary financial data to advise on financial status of publicly traded companies and enables users to make informed decisions on personal investing in stocks and other financial instruments.
-These Retrieval Augmented Generation capabilities combined with search tool enable users to not only get historical data of a given company, but also current financial information such as opening, closing stock prices and market sentiment about company from search results.
+The Financial Advisor application is a Large Language Model (LLM)-based personal financial advising tool that leverages cutting-edge capabilities such as Natural Language Understanding (NLU), Natural Language Processing (NLP), and Generation (GenAI).
+It digests and understands vast amounts of freely available and proprietary financial data to advise on the financial status of publicly traded companies, enabling users to make informed decisions on personal investing in stocks and other financial instruments.

+These Retrieval Augmented Generation (RAG) capabilities, combined with a search tool, enable users to access not only historical data of a given company but also current financial information such as opening and closing stock prices and market sentiment from search results.

-As part of this limited prototype and demonstration of Large Language Models technical capabilities of NLU, NLP, GenAI, Agentic and RAG capabilities for financial advising, we used Form 10-Q (Quarterly) and Form 10-K (Annual) filings of sample public traded companies such as Apple (APPL), Microsoft (MSFT) and Tesla (TSLA).
-All publicly traded companies are mandated by United States  Securities and Exchange Comission (SEC) to file Form 10-Qs and Form-10Ks.
-These forms include wealth of information on the health of the publicly traded companies to allow investors to make informed decisions.
-A sample Apple (APPL) Form 10-K with file name `APPL_0000320193.pdf` is included in this repository to provide details on various sections of financial information such as revenue, profit, business units, risks and executive compensation etc. that are included in these forms.
-This information is used by LLMs to provide answers on relevant questions asked by users of this application.
+As part of this limited prototype demonstrating the technical capabilities of LLMs—including NLU, NLP, GenAI, agentic, and RAG features for financial advising—we used Form 10-Q (Quarterly) and Form 10-K (Annual) filings of sample publicly traded companies such as Apple (AAPL), Microsoft (MSFT), and Tesla (TSLA).
+All publicly traded companies are mandated by the United States Securities and Exchange Commission (SEC) to file Form 10-Qs and Form 10-Ks.
+These forms include a wealth of information on the health of publicly traded companies to allow investors to make informed decisions.
+A sample Apple (AAPL) Form 10-K with the file name AAPL_0000320193.pdf is included in this repository to provide details on various sections of financial information such as revenue, profit, business units, risks, and executive compensation.
+This information is used by the LLMs to provide answers to relevant questions asked by users of this application.

-While this prototype is limited to Form 10-Q and Form-K data of sample companies from SEC Edgar data source, this application is not limited to such data.
-In a production deployment, a dedicated data pipeline can be built to load structured (spreadsheets, JSON, SQL data etc.,) and unstructured data (Text, PDF and Word documents etc.,) into data stores and make them available to LLM for natural language related tasks to generate responses.
-This prototype is designed to demonstrates the capabilities of LLMs to understand large amounts of financial data and current events (in the form search tool) to provide data-driven advices.
+While this prototype is limited to Form 10-Q and Form 10-K data of sample companies from the SEC EDGAR data source, the application is not limited to such data.
+In a production deployment, a dedicated data pipeline can be built to load structured data (spreadsheets, JSON, SQL data, etc.) and unstructured data (text, PDF, Word documents, etc.) into data stores and make them available to the LLM for natural language-related tasks to generate responses.
+This prototype is designed to demonstrate the capabilities of LLMs to understand large amounts of financial data and current events (in the form of a search tool) to provide data-driven advice.

-**Responsible AI Disclaimer:** As with any Artificial Intelligence (AI) generated responses, the AI advices can be incorrect.
-User of the application should verify the generated responses to make informed investment decisions.
+**Responsible AI Disclaimer:** As with any Artificial Intelligence (AI)-generated responses, the AI advice can be incorrect.
+Users of the application should verify the generated responses to make informed investment decisions.
 Also, note that all investments carry financial risks and can result in loss of money.
-This is a prototype to demonstrate LLM technical capabilities, use at your own risk.
+This is a prototype to demonstrate LLM technical capabilities; use at your own risk.

 ## Technology Stack